 CPT© is a registered trademark of the AMA.

-Disclaimer: The information contained in this document was obtained from third-party sources and publicly available information.
-This content is informational only and is subject to change without notice.
-Nothing herein constitutes either medical, legal, coverage, coding, payment, or reimbursement advice or any statement, promise or guarantee of payment.
-NeoTract, Inc. makes no representations or warranties that this information is accurate, complete, and/or all-inclusive.
-The health care provider/user is solely responsible for determining appropriate treatment for the patient based on the unique medical needs of each patient and the independent judgment of the provider.
+Disclaimer: The information contained in this document is publicly available information obtained from third-party sources, may not be all-inclusive and is subject to change without notice.
+Content is informational only and does not constitute medical, legal or reimbursement advice nor is it intended as direction to the health care provider/user.
+Nothing herein constitutes any statement, promise, or guarantee of payment.
+The provider is solely responsible for determining appropriate treatment for the patient based on the unique medical needs of each patient and the independent judgment of the provider.
 It is also the responsibility of the provider to determine payer appropriate coding, medical necessity, site of service, documentation requirements and payment levels and to submit appropriate codes, modifiers and charges for services rendered.
-Although NeoTract, Inc. (through its engagement with data service providers and others) has made reasonable efforts to provide information that is accurate, complete, and current at the time of its issue, it is recommended that you consult your legal counsel, reimbursement/compliance advisor and/or payer organization(s) for confirmation of information and/or interpretation of payer-specific coding, coverage and payment expectations.
+Although we have made every effort to provide information that is current at the time of its issue, it is recommended that you consult your legal counsel, reimbursement/compliance advisor and/or payer organization(s) for interpretation of payer-specific coding, coverage and payment expectations.

 Medicare provides a publicly available Physician Fee Schedule at www.cms.hhs.gov.
 Payment levels are adjusted geographically across the country.
 Check with your local Medicare carrier for your specific Medicare payment level.